-Whilst flood adaptation is the main line of action of this project, the proposed public spaces will be designed so to address also a number of secondary outcomes.
-The strategic role that ecosystems play is recognised in the literature.
-While forestation is adopted in rural setting as a strategy for carbon sequestration, within urban environments public spaces can play a fundamental role to reduce CO2 emissions and provide opportunities to sink carbon.
+In terms of adaptation, the strategic role that ecosystems play is recognised in the literature.
+While forestation is adopted in rural setting as a strategy for carbon sequestration, within urban environments public spaces can play a fundamental role to reduce $CO_2$ emissions and provide opportunities to sink carbon.
 Thinking of public spaces as part of an integrated ecological system can provide concrete and measurable indicators for climate adaptation.
-The https://floodresilience.net/frmc biomass of the vegetation integrated in the proposed new typology of public space can provide a quantitative measure of carbon reduction.
+The biomass of the vegetation integrated in the proposed new typology of public space can provide a quantitative measure of carbon reduction.
 A first indicator of the impact of the project therefore is the variation in the biomass of vegetation in the areas of intervention.
 Corollary from this indicator is the measurement of vegetation canopy; the project aims to increase the average shaded area in the location.
 A longitudinal record of temperature in selected points will also be used to measure the impact on the urban heat island.